Lower readmissions and costs. See the CCM claims data.

 6. Practices unable to implement in-house CCM programs

-Chronic Care Management programs have transformative implications for your practice, both in terms of improved clinical outcomes and additional revenue streams.
-But many practices struggle and fail to implement the programs on their own.
-CCM demands a massive investment of time, resources, and labor.
+Chronic Care Management programs can have transformative implications for practices in terms of improved clinical outcomes and additional revenue streams.
+But many practices struggle to implement CCM on their own.
+Care management programs demand a massive investment of time, resources, and labor.

 From enrolling patients and managing patient churn to recording calls for quality assurance and auditing, the infrastructure needed to support a CCM program can quickly overwhelm practices.
-Without automated workflows that tackle CCM billing or a team of clinicians capable of making the required 20-minute monthly calls to patients at high volume, practices may struggle to see any financial benefit from implementation.
+Without automated workflows that tackle CCM billing or a team of clinicians capable of providing the required 20 minutes of monthly care to patients at high volume, practices may struggle to see any financial benefit from implementation.

 Learn more: The ultimate provider’s guide to implementing CCM.